Exploring Remote Collaborative Tasks: The Impact of Avatar Representation on Dyadic Haptic Interactions in Shared Virtual Environments: METHODS

 Haptic interactions between dyads were bilateral.
 One of these haptic interfaces is provided for each participant and operates independently.
-The haptic interface featured two motors and had a gimbal mechanism that could rotate along the roll and pitch axes.
-Thus, participants were capable of two degrees of freedom of movement.
+The haptic interface featured two motors, and had a gimbal mechanism that could rotate along the roll and pitch axes.
+Thus, participants could manage two degrees of freedom of movement.
 The motors used were Mitsubishi Electric's HG-MR43, and to maintain high backdrivability, they were driven directly.
 Direct drive is often adopted in the research of physical Human--Human Interaction (pHHI) \cite{Melendez-Calderon2011-wz, Roche2022-id}.
-Extending from the gimbal mechanism was a rod that could be gripped with both hands.
-The length of the rod from the left to the right was 0.4 m, and the length to the gimbal mechanism was 0.2 m, perfectly corresponding to the length of the plate.
+Extending from the gimbal mechanism was a handle that could be gripped with both hands.
+The length of the handle from the left to the right was 0.4 m while that to the gimbal mechanism was 0.2 m, perfectly corresponding to the length of the plate.
 The gimbal mechanism was fixed at a height of 1 m and the participants operated it through the haptic interface in a standing position.

-\subsection{Haptic interaction between dyad}
+\subsubsection{Haptic interaction between dyad}

-To provide haptic interaction to the dyad, the study applied acceleration-based admittance control to the haptic interfaces, allowing bilateral driving \cite{Nagatsu2024-ku}.
-This form of control, suitable for building haptic interactions, allows precise transmission of forces among participants \cite{Roche2018-gg}.
-A disturbance observer was used to implement acceleration-based control \cite{Ohnishi1996-ii}, which suppresses external forces in the control system, aligning the command acceleration with the controlled acceleration.
-Furthermore, a reaction torque observer was employed to measure participants' forces without a force sensor \cite{Murakami1993-pd}.
+To provide haptic interaction to the dyad, we applied acceleration-based admittance control to the haptic interfaces, allowing bilateral driving \cite{Nagatsu2024-ku}.
+This form of control, suitable for establishing haptic interactions, enables precise force transmission between participants \cite{Roche2018-gg}.
+Bilateral control represents motion transfer by ensuring that actuators satisfy Newton's third law of action and reaction, as well as positional consistency \cite{Yokokohji1994-hd}.
+Owing to these motion transfer properties, bilateral control has been widely adopted in various teleoperation systems \cite{Iida2004-on,Hirche2007-jg,Salvietti2017-iu}.
+To achieve both force and positional transmission with a single actuator, force-based and position-based motions must be integrated at the acceleration level \cite{Hannaford1989-hg}.
+In this control scheme, the desired acceleration is provided to the control system as the command, and the system’s response acceleration must match this target acceleration.
+We employed a disturbance observer to implement acceleration-based control \cite{Ohnishi1996-ii}, which suppresses external forces in the control system, aligning the command acceleration with the controlled acceleration.
+In addition, a reaction torque observer was used to measure participant forces without a force sensor \cite{Murakami1993-pd}.